RyanStan/ConiferOS/README.md

 TODO: add section on linker script

 ## What's Next?
-I'm still working through the course.
-Topics left are implementing processes, creating user-space functionality, making paging useful, creating an ELF loader, kernel commands, and libraries like stdlib.

-Once I finish the course, there are several things I want to experiment with:
+There are several things I want to experiment with:
 - A networking stack.
 The emulator provides a network card to interact with.
 - A dynamic device driver layer so that the kernel can support interacting with different hardware by loading in different drivers at runtime.
 - Making the heap allocation algorithm more efficient.
 Right now, it's a fragmented mess.